 Lemongrass oil is highly used in holistic medical practices throughout the world and cultivated, primarily in North America and the Mediterranean.
 Extractions of the oil are obtained by cold expression of the peels of unripe fruit.

-The oil is sold as a pure essential oil, standardised lemon grass oil (for consistency), or it can be mixed with other oils such as olive oil, coconut oil, lemon balm oil, or mineral oil, depending on how it will be used.
+The oil is sold as a pure essential oil, standardized lemongrass oil (for consistency), or it can be mixed with other oils such as olive oil, coconut oil, lemon balm oil, or mineral oil, depending on how it will be used.
 It is found in many personal care products, home cleaning products, and furniture polishes.
-Many home cleaning products contain lemon grass oil because a lot of people associate the smell of lemons with freshness and cleanliness.
+Many home cleaning products contain lemongrass oil because a lot of people associate the smell of lemons with freshness and cleanliness.

 Qualities of lemongrass

 Analgesic: Lemongrass Essential Oil helps relieve pain in muscles and joints, as well as toothaches and headaches resulting from viral infections like cough, cold, influenza, fever, and various poxes.

 Lemongrass Oil boosts self-esteem, confidence, hope and mental strength, and it uplifts spirits and fights depression.
 This also relieves anxiety.
 As an antidepressant, lemongrass can be systematically administered to patients of acute depression who are undergoing rehabilitation after acute shock.

 Lemongrass has antimicrobial properties which makes it an inhibitor of microbial and bacterial growth in the body, both internally and externally.

 This is quite similar to a febrifuge but it is effective on very high fevers as well.
 This oil can bring down a fever when it is beginning to reach dangerous levels.
 This property of Lemongrass, which comes from its essential oils, is widely known and utilized.